brsloan/warewoolf/README.md

 Binaries of the current release for Windows, Debian AMD64, and Debian ARM64 (Raspberry Pi) are available in the [releases page](https://github.com/brsloan/warewoolf/releases).

+> [!WARNING]
+> The Wi-Fi Manager uses nmcli/Network Manager, which Raspberry Pi OS does not have installed/enabled by default.
+You will have to add it manually for this function to work.

 ## Run or Build From Source

 This app was built using Electron Forge.
 To run it from source...